eduardo-gomes/segmentedEncoder-rust/readme.md

 Since gRPC uses HTTP, the server will also use it to make the files available.
 Also, we could provide an API with a web interface to manage the server.

+# Building

+## Protocol Buffers

+This application depends on `protoc` to compile.
+You can use the `protobuf-compiler` package on Debian or similar for your system or manually install and add to PATH